General Terms and Conditions for Bachelor’s study programme

 2.1 Duration of the contract

-The standard period of study related to the chosen study program is based on the details on page 1 of this contract, and in the case of a postponement of the study start date, on the terms of the corresponding supplementary agreement.
-The time model corresponds to the general standard period of study.
-The contract is generally concluded for an indefinite period of time, should the intended degree not be attainable within the specified time frame (time model).
+The standard period of study related to the chosen study programme is based on the details on page 1 of this contract, and in the case of a postponement of the study start date, the standard period of study is based on the terms of the corresponding supplementary agreement.
+The agreed duration of study in the chosen time model on page 1 of this contract corresponds to the standard period of study for the chosen study programme.

-This contract is generally concluded for an indefinite period of time.
-It begins at the time specified on page 1, unless otherwise agreed, but at the earliest upon receipt of the access data to the Campus Management System.
 The contract ends after the agreed standard period of study without the need for termination, as long as the student provides all necessary proof of performance by this time.
-If the student does not provide all necessary proof of performance within the agreed standard period of study, this contract will be extended in accordance with the provisions in 2.2. of this contract.
+If the student does not provide all necessary proof of performance within the agreed standard period of study, this contract will be extended in accordance with the Section 2.2. of this contract.

-If the participant is required to attend and pass extracurricular admissions courses, such as, but not limited to, admissions courses, bridge courses, the design aptitude test or the study aptitude test in accordance with the OZBM, in order to obtain part or all of the university entrance qualification, the contract shall begin, in deviation from what was previously agreed, on the date stated on page 1, unless otherwise agreed, but no earlier than the date notified to the Participant in the confirmation of admission to the study program: The participant will be informed of this in the IU's confirmation of admission to the study program.
+If the participant is required to attend and pass the design aptitude test in accordance with the OZBM in order to obtain the university entrance qualification in design and product design study programmes, this contract shall begin, in deviation from what was previously agreed, on the date stated on page 1, unless otherwise agreed, but no earlier than the date notified to the participant in the confirmation of admission to the study programme: the participant will be informed of this in the IU's confirmation of admission to the study programme.
+The participant will receive the confirmation of admission to studies within fourteen days from the date of notification of passing the design aptitude test in the Campus Management System.
+The exact start date of this contract will be communicated to the participant in the letter confirming admission to the study programme and will be within fourteen days of the announcement of the passing of the design aptitude test, unless a later start date has been chosen.

 2.2.
 Contract extension due to lack of performance records